 Yes!
 There are two types of piers in the industry.

 The push pier system uses the weight of the existing foundation to push steel pipes down into more stable soil conditions.
-However, once the foundation starts to lift from pushing the pier into the soil the installer has to stop at that point and the push pier may or may not be in solid soil yet.
-In return, when there is additional weight on your home, such as snow on the roof, the push pier will fail and the installing company will have to come back and repressurize the pier system.
-So why do they install push piers you may ask?
-In most cases, the material is less expensive and no equipment is required leading to higher company profits.
+However, once the foundation starts to lift from pushing the pier into the soil, the installer has to stop at that point.
+The push pier may or may not reach solid soil.
+If extra weight is added to your home (like snow on the roof), the push pier may fail—requiring additional sinking foundation repair.
+Many companies still use push piers because the material is less expensive and installation requires no equipment, leading to higher profit margins.

-Helical pier failure is nearly unheard of because helical piers are drilled into load-bearing soil with a drive head drill that hooks to a mini excavator.
-Once the helical pier reaches a certain pressure, we know the helical pier shaft and helical plates are ready to be loaded for any and all conditions.
-That is why Forever Foundation Repair uses helical piers for sinking foundations.
+Helical pier failure is nearly unheard of because helical piers are drilled into load-bearing soil using a drive head drill attached to a mini excavator.
+Once the helical pier shaft reaches the required pressure, we know it’s securely installed and ready to handle all load conditions.
+That’s why Forever Foundation Repair uses helical piers for all helical pier installation and sinking foundation repair projects.

 Can the foundation move after helical piers are installed?